theQRL/documentation/docs/Use/Wallet/overview.md

 ## QRL Wallet Applications

-The QRL Foundation provides a multitude of wallet applications including support for the Ledger Nano through the desktop application.

 All of the wallets listed here are supported by the project and all can send quanta, the base currency of the Quantum Resistant Ledger.
-Some may provide advanced functionality and access to new features.
+Some may provide advanced functionality and access to additional features.

----

 <Tabs
     defaultValue="web"